-- The service must assist families to access the information, resources and support they need and will be open 52 weeks per year excluding public holidays. - To increase accessibility for families, including working parents, phones will be staffed from 8.30am to 5.30pm on normal business days and the service will operate for extended hours until 7.30pm one evening each week (for example, every Thursday).
-The service will not be expected to operate outside of these hours or on public holidays. - Outside of the hours outlined above, the CBIR telephone system must be capable of receiving voicemail messages for a call-back on the next working day; and the CBIR voicemail will direct callers to the CBIR website which will provide the capacity to leave a message and provide access to self-help resources.
+- The service must assist families to access the information, resources and support they need and will be open 52 weeks per year excluding public holidays. - To increase accessibility for families, including working parents, phones will be staffed from 8.30am to 5.30pm on normal business days.
+It is a requirement that the service will meet the needs of families by providing flexible appointment times for families who cannot be contacted or access the service during normal business hours. - The service will not be expected to operate as normal on public holidays. - Outside of the hours outlined above, the FaCC telephone system must be capable of receiving voicemail messages for a call-back on the next working day; and the FaCC voicemail will direct callers to the FaCC website which will provide the capacity to leave a message and provide access to self-help resources.

-CBIR staffing
+FaCC staffing

-- CBIR staff must hold tertiary (university) qualifications in human services or a relevant related field. - The staff must be required to have demonstrated skills in engaging hard-to-reach families. - The service must engage a professional multidisciplinary team, including specialist family support workers, specialist domestic and family violence worker/s and workers with other relevant qualifications, skills and experience such as youth workers and early childhood health or education professionals. - Organisations are also encouraged to recruit specifically for the lead Alliance function which will require a dedicated resource focussed on sector engagement and partnerships. - In some circumstances such as in remote parts of Queensland recruitment of staff with appropriate skills and experience can be difficult and a mix of qualifications, skills and life experience may be reflected in the team.
-Organisations must support all staff to successfully meet the requirements of their role through internal and external training and encouragement to attain appropriate professional qualifications.
+- FaCC staff working directly with clients must hold university qualifications in human services or a relevant related field. - The staff must be required to have demonstrated skills in engaging hard-to-reach families.

+- The service must engage a professional multidisciplinary team, including specialist family support workers, specialist domestic and family violence worker/s and workers with other relevant qualifications, skills and experience such as youth workers and early childhood health or education professionals. - Organisations are also encouraged to recruit a full-time worker specifically for the lead Alliance function which will require a dedicated resource focussed on sector engagement and partnerships. - In some circumstances such as in remote parts of Queensland recruitment of staff with appropriate skills and experience can be difficult and a mix of qualifications, cultural connections and knowledge of the local area, skills and life experience may be reflected in the team.
+Organisations must support all staff to successfully meet the requirements of their role through internal and external training and, where they are willing to undertake study encourageme them to attain professional qualifications.